An integral sliding-mode parallel control approach for general nonlinear systems via piecewise affine linear models: Simulation Studies

-It is also observed from Fig.~\ref{sliding} that the sliding mode is achieved prior to $t=1s$ while the system trajectories converge to the origin after $t=3s$.
-That is, the closed-loop inverted pendulum enters the sliding mode before its trajectories converge to the equilibrium and behaves the ideal sliding motion afterwards.
+It is also observed from Fig.~\ref{ex:invet}(c) that the sliding mode is achieved prior to $t=0.63\rm s$ while the system trajectories converge to the origin after $t=3\rm s$.
+That is, the controlled inverted pendulum enters the sliding mode before the system trajectories are stabilized to the origin and behaves the ideal system dynamics afterwards.